-8. Building children's resilience
+Building children's resilience:

-We promote the spiritual, moral, social, and cultural development of pupils and, within this, fundamental British values, (outlined in our Spiritual Moral Social Cultural Policy on the school website).
-This is effective in providing pupils with me to explore sensitive or controversial issues and equipping them with the knowledge and skills to understand and manage difficult situations.
+We promote the spiritual, moral, social and cultural development of pupils and, within this, fundamental British values, (see Spiritual-Moral-Social-Cultural-Policy-S23.pdf (centreacademy.net).

+This is effective in providing pupils with time to explore sensitive or controversial issues and equipping them with the knowledge and skills to understand and manage difficult situations.
 The subject teaches pupils to recognise and manage risk, make safer choices, and recognise when pressure from others threatens their personal safety and wellbeing.

-9. What happens if there is a concern?
+What happens if there is a concern?

-- Follow the school's safeguarding and child protection procedures, including discussing with the school's Designated Safeguarding Lead/Prevent Duty Lead, Ms Halima Shaker or her Deputy Designated Safeguarding Leads, Ms Lee-Douglas, and Miss Maria Palmartsuk. - The school does not need consent to share information about a pupil who might be susceptible to radicalisation. - Possible Channel referrals will be discussed by the school Safeguarding Team if appropriate and in accordance with government guidelines. - We/you may contact our local police force or dial 101 (the non-emergency number).
+- Follow the school's safeguarding and child protection procedures, including discussing with the school's Designated Safeguarding Lead/Prevent Duty Lead, Mrs Wright or her Assistant Designated Safeguarding Leads, Mrs Gilbert or Miss Bonner. - School does not need consent to share information about a pupil who might be susceptible to radicalisation. - Possible Channel referrals will be discussed by the school Safeguarding Team if appropriate and in accordance with government guidelines. - We/you may contact our local police force or dial 101 (the non-emergency number).
 They can talk to you in confidence about your concerns and help you gain access to support and advice.

-The Department for Education has dedicated a telephone helpline 020 7340 7264 to enable you to raise concerns relating to extremism directly or concerns can also be raised by email to counter.extremism@educaon.gsi.gov.uk

-Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident, in which case the normal emergency procedures should be followed.
+The Department for Education has dedicated a telephone helpline 020 7340 7264 to enable you to raise concerns relating to extremism directly or concerns can also be raised by email to counter.extremism@education.gsi.gov.uk Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident, in which case the normal emergency procedures should be followed.

-10. Related Policies
+Related Policies:

-- Child Protection and Safeguarding Policy - Online Safety Policy
+Child Protection and Safeguarding Policy Online Safety Policy Equal Opportunities Policy Anti-Bullying Policy

-Prevent Policy

-- Equal Opportunities PolicyAnti-Bullying Policy